Sustainability: The Future of Sustainable Fashion

 Virtual Try-Ons

-Here's how a virtual try-on works:
+Here's information on how a virtual try-on works:

-- With AR and AI, your body is scanned using a webcam to create a 360-degree 3D full body image.
+- With AR and AI, your body is scanned using a webcam to create a 360-degree 3D full-body image.

-- We use Radio frequency identification (RFID) to scan the garment the person wants to try on virtually, and the result is an image of your body wearing the garment.
+- We use Radio frequency identification (RFID) to scan the fashion garment the person wants to try on virtually, and the result is an image of your body wearing the garment.

 - Virtual try-ons will reduce returns.